Project Details

 The Challenge

-AV Control Interface Lacks Accessibility
+Vehicle Control Interface Lacks Accessibility

 Autonomous vehicles (AVs) have the potential to provide independence and freedom to people with disabilities.
 However, existing ridesharing apps lack a variety of communication modes and control interfaces that are accessible to all people.